Siskinbird/rsschool-cv/cv.md

 ## English

 My English level is now - **A2**.
-I'am currently studying at Duolingo to improve my language skills.
+I'am currently studying at Duolingo to improve my language skills .

 ***